simonw/til/zeit-now/python-asgi-on-now-v2.md

 }
 ```

 Here `json_head.py` is a Python module which uses [Sanic](https://github.com/huge-success/sanic) to expose a `app` object that conforms to the ASGI protocol.
-The same trick works for [Starlette](https://github.com/encode/starlette) too, and should work for libraries that expose WSGI protocl objects such as Flask.
+The same trick works for [Starlette](https://github.com/encode/starlette) too, and should work for libraries that expose WSGI protocol objects such as Flask.

 Some examples I've built that use this pattern: